tilschuenemann/spotify-codegen/README.md

 - URL
 - URI
-- a query
+- query

-It's also possible to use create stitches for all saved albums and 50 followed artists (limit imposed by Spotify API).
+It's also possible to use create stitches for:

+- all saved albums
+- 50 followed artists (limit imposed by Spotify API)

 ## Installation